reframe-hpc/reframe/docs/tutorial_tips_tricks.rst

            return sn.assert_eq(num_messages, 16)

        @run_before('compile')
-       def prgenv_nvidia_workaround(self):
+       def fooenv_workaround(self):
            ce = self.current_environ.name
-           if ce == 'nvidia':
+           if ce == 'foo':
                self.build_system.cppflags += [
                    '-D__GCC_ATOMIC_TEST_AND_SET_TRUEVAL'
                ]

-In this way the test will be passing and we can make sure that new issues haven't appeared while waiting for the system to be fixed.
+This way the test will start passing again allowing us to catch any new issues while waiting for the original issue to be fixed.
-By running with ``--disable-hook=prgenv_nvidia_workaround`` we can run the test without this hook at any time we want to check if the issue is resolved.
+Then we can run the test anytime using ``--disable-hook=fooenv_workaround`` to check if the workaround is not needed anymore.

 .. _generate-ci-pipeline: